antofon/100-days-of-code/r3-log.md

 ### R3D6: June 7, 2018 Thursday
 Learned about Arrow Functions, deep dive into Classes and Object with prototype and other concepts

+### R3D7: June 8, 2018 Friday
+Keeping my HTML/CSS skills sharp by coding mockup templates!
+Also completed a couple more #udacity FEND lessons today on a bunch of ES6 concepts